hilton/hilton.github.com/blog/_posts/2025-11-18-inventory-management.md

 I occasionally had to adjust the _maximum stock_.
 To make it easier for slow-moving products, I added the product’s **shelf life** – the number of months until its _best before_ date, on delivery.
+I also added the **last discount** – the year when the stock item last had a discount, to highlight which products never had a discount.

 ## Inventory management